neilgee/genesischild/readme.md

 - *widgets.php* contains all the widgets that need to be registered
 - *woocommerce.php* contains all the woocommerce functionality, commented out snippets included
 - *class-featured-custom-post-type-widget.php* widget for the Genesis Featured Custom posts
-- *plugins.php* is only used by me which contains a list of installable plugins via TPGMA